Last Updated on

 - Personal rights and freedoms for children

-Home Schooling in England
+Home Education in England

 If your child has never gone to school, then you don’t need to apply for a school place.
 If like us and your child was in the school system, you must write a letter to the Head of the school telling them that you are deregistering your child and for them to remove your child from the register.
 It is the Head’s responsibility to inform the Local Authority.

 You do not need to give any notice to the school.
-As soon as you have deregistered your child you are fully responsible for their full time education.
+As soon as you have deregistered your child you are fully responsible for their full-time education.

 If your child is under an EHC plan then I believe the rules are slightly different.
 But, I have no experience in this field and it would be wrong of me to give any advice.
 However, I believe that you have to contact the Local Authority before deregistering them from the school named on the plan.